 (b) an election under section 21 must be made by the alleged offender.

-(4) An order to pay or elect must advise the alleged offender that if the order is not complied with, the Registrar may make a licence suspension order.
+(4) An order to pay or elect must advise the alleged offender that if the order is not complied with, the Registrar may make a licence suspension order or may, in some circumstances, issue an enforcement warrant.

 (5) The Registrar must notify the prosecuting authority of the making of an order to pay or elect and the date on which it was issued.

+[Section 17 amended by No. 48 of 2012 s.
+10.]

-18. Notice of intention to suspend licences
+18. Notice of intention to enforce

 (1) If —